 What homeowners should know about flooding

-Did you know floods are the nation’s most common—and costly—natural disaster?
+Did you know flooding is the nation’s most common—and costly—natural disaster?

 The Federal Emergency Management Agency, which administers the National Flood Insurance Program, reports: